 Truncation Pattern

 For technical and/or architectural reasons, many applications must define a limit to the length that they will store for a particular item.
-This creates a need for the length of an element to be defined somewhere and raises the question of what should happen if a real world value is longer than the acceptable value.
+This creates a need for the length of an element to be defined somewhere and raises the question of what is intended to happen if a real world value is longer than the acceptable value.
 The problem of how to handle this is unaffected by whether it is the standard that defines the length, or the receiving system that defines the length: what can be done?

 The most obvious response is that the data must be rejected, and either the message cannot be constructed or must be rejected completely.
 For some data items, this is the only clinically safe behaviour.On the other hand, for some data items such as names and addresses, this is generally unwelcome information – the system can still function to some degree in the presence of truncated data.